×

 We asked expat moms who gave birth in Spain about their experiences and advice they have for other moms to be.
 They said:

 "If you think you are progressing faster than they do, speak up!
-Also don't be afraid to ask for anything you need," explained one expat living in Barcelona.
+Also don't be afraid to ask for anything you need," said one person in Barcelona.

 Are healthcare services good in Spain?